RSSchermer/entitytled/README.md

-The default `toQuery` allows any director to be a target for this relationship and the default join condition states that a director is related to a movie if the movies `directorID` equals the movies `id` (which is exactly what the foreign key constraint we defined on the table describes).
+The default `toQuery` allows any director to be a target for this relationship and the default join condition states that a director is related to a movie if the movie's `directorID` equals the director's `id` (which is exactly what the foreign key constraint we defined on the table describes).

 Now, let's take another look at the `director` field on our `Movie` case class: